callumtilbury/callumtilbury.github.io/_posts/2021-08-30-starting-an-adventure.md

   <p class="caption">Experience at Schiphol Airport (featuring a Heineken in the home of Heineken!)</p>
 </div>

-The second flight was around an hour, and my experience at the Scottish border was fortunately pleasant.
+The second flight was around an hour long, and my experience at the Scottish border was fortunately pleasant.
 Sadly one of my suitcase pockets had been ripped open at some point---the one in which I had put several razor blades.
-Strangely enough, though, everything was left in its place, including the blades, *except* my dental floss---is that normal???
+Strangely enough, though, everything was left in its place, including the blades, *except* my dental floss, which had seemingly been removed---is that normal???

 Anyway, because South Africa is currently on the UK's "red" travel list, all incoming persons must quarantine in a hotel for 11 days, for an eye-wateringly high price (£1750 when I booked, now sitting at £2285).
 After arriving, I was quickly escorted to said hotel, where I have been living for the past week.